 A state of the art 6 lane 25 metre Swimming pool which also accommodates a full sized fitness suite and a classroom for the teaching of A Level P.E.

-Outside facilities include shared use of a double, floodlit astro-turf, 2 grass Hockey pitches, 3 Netball courts, 3 Tennis courts, 5 Rugby pitches, 2 cricket squares, an artificial cricket wicket, outdoor cricket nets and 2 junior football pitches, mini astro-turf, floodlit junior pitches and 2 senior football pitches.
+Outside facilities include shared use of a double, floodlit astro-turf, 3 Netball courts, 3 Tennis courts, 7 Rugby pitches, 3 cricket squares, an artificial cricket wicket, outdoor cricket nets, 2 junior football pitches, mini astro-turf, floodlit junior pitches and 2 senior football pitches.

 What we do: